jaso-public/cs764-sorter/README.md

 ### next()
 This method returns the next record from the provider or a null pointer if all records have been returned.

+## IODevice
+This class will read and write data from a file.
+It is utilized to read data from the input file and to read/write from temporary files and the final output file.

+### Class Constructor
+The class constructor will initialize the class' variables and open the given file for reading and writing.
+It will catch an exception if the given file cannot be open.

+### Class Destructor
+The class destructor will close the file that the class is reading/writing from.

+### read(uint64_t offset, uint8_t* dst, uint32_t len)
+This method will read the desired number of bytes from the file at the specified offset into the given buffer.

+### write(uint64_t offset, uint8_t* src, uint32_t len)
+This method will write the specified number of bytes from the file into the given buffer at the specified offset.

+This method will print out statistics from the read/write operations to the given stream.
+Some of the statistics it displays are the read count, read size, and write size.

+### Get methods
+This class contains a variety of get methods, such as getReadCount(), getReadSize(), and getTotalRead().
+These methods will return the appropriate class variables corresponding to their method name.
+These methods are able to display simple statistics about the class' read and write operations.

 # Implemented Techniques
 ## Tournament Tree
 The tournament tree can be seen within the TournamentPQ.cpp and TournamentPQ.h files located within the ./src directory